zanata/zanata-platform/docs/user-guide/client-configuration.md

 ## Command line or other mechanism (eg Maven properties)

 The client should also provide the ability to override user/project configuration values, perhaps with command line arguments or GUI options, etc.

-See ZanataMavenIntegration for the Maven configuration properties and example pom.xml.